isabella232/dtm.en/help/using/administration/groups.md

    In most situations, the roles in the previous table are sufficient.
 You can, however, create custom default roles.
 1. (Optional) To create a custom default role, click **[!UICONTROL Define Role Per Property]**, then choose a different default role for each property, as needed.

-   In the following illustration, the default role for Property1 is "User" and the default role for Property2 is "Approver."
+   In the following illustration, the default role for Property1 is `User` and the default role for Property2 is `Approver`.

    ![](assets/groups_add1.png)